Răzvan Lucescu: Al-Hilal

 On 28 June 2019, Lucescu parted ways with PAOK after receiving an offer to manage Saudi Arabian club Al-Hilal.
 The club reportedly paid PAOK the manager's €2M release clause.
 Răzvan had rejected the proposal from the specific team in May, however he changed his mind after a strong disagreement with the president of PAOK Ivan Savvidis and his son Giorgos Savvidis who had different plans for the team from them, that Lucescu had.
 As a result, he judged that he had no reason to stay in the team if his own plans for the team were not accepted, and so he left taking advantage of the fact that Al Hilal again proposed to him.
-He brought the club to its third AFC Champions League-era title and first continental title in 17 years, after a 3–0 win on aggregate over Urawa Red Diamonds in the 2019 AFC Champions League Final.
+He brought the club to a third Asian Club Championship / AFC Champions League title and the first continental trophy in 17 years, after a 3–0 win on aggregate over Urawa Red Diamonds in the 2019 AFC Champions League final.
 He was dismissed after a 1–0 defeat against Damac in February 2021.